-Majority of dwellers in Caribbean are mainly Africans.
+The majority of dwellers in the Caribbean are mainly Africans.
 There are some minorities of mixed races, Europeans of English, Dutch, Portuguese, Italian and French ancestry and Asians especially Indian and Chinese descents.
-No wonder the mixture of races, supreme and indigenous vegetation and heavenly animals of the Caribbean Islands create a satisfactory paradise scene that millions of tourists and potential tourists would never deny a chance to dwell in it while still alive.
+No wonder the mixture of races, supreme and indigenous vegetation, and heavenly animals of the Caribbean Islands create a satisfactory paradise scene that millions of tourists and potential tourists would never deny a chance to dwell in it while still alive.

-The Leeward Islands, which is a chain of volcanoes having peaks of rain forests, is composed of Nevis, Montserrat and St. Kitts on the west and volcanic ranges of Anguilla, Barbuda and Antigua on the east.
+The Leeward Islands, which is a chain of volcanoes having peaks of rain forests, is composed of Nevis, Montserrat, and St. Kitts on the west and volcanic ranges of Anguilla, Barbuda and Antigua on the east.
 It is best known for its coral limestone and beaches.
-It is a former British colony but Anguilla and Montserrat are the only states in the group of islands, which are fully dependent.
+It is a former British colony but Anguilla and Montserrat are the only states in the group of fully dependent islands.

 Tourism is the main economic booster of the Caribbean.
-All of its islands have their own specialties to offer such as sailing, scuba diving, swimming with dolphins and surfing.
-The eastern islands near the Atlantic Ocean specializes on surfing while the islands close to the Caribbean Sea offers calm beach waters that are best spots for snorkelers.
+All of its islands have their specialties to offer such as sailing, scuba diving, swimming with dolphins and surfing.
+The eastern islands near the Atlantic Ocean specializes in surfing while the islands close to the Caribbean Sea offer calm beach waters that are the best spots for snorkelers.
 The Atlantic Ocean and the Caribbean sea endow the Caribbean with attractive and non-monotonous choice of the body of water to enjoy in.
-This is to mean that Caribbean Islands are the most blessed regions for fun and momentous leisure for tourists.
+This is to mean that the Caribbean Islands are the most blessed regions for fun and momentous leisure for tourists.